We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 It is only natural that clients would have several desirable factors in their minds when it comes to choosing a suitable archaeological consultancy.
 For instance, a service provider that offers a solid track record for satisfying the needs of clients and local councils, presenting a high standard of work, and producing transparent and translatable results would likely feature high on the list.

-You may opt to weigh up your options, but if you are looking for archaeological services run by a company with satisfactory prestige for pleasing clients, an intention to form established long-lasting relationships, and hold an expansive knowledge of the planning process and the archaeological requirements according to UK law, we offer a worthwhile option.
+You may opt to weigh up your options, but if you are looking for archaeological services run by a company with satisfactory prestige for pleasing clients, an intention to form established long-lasting relationships, and hold an expansive knowledge of the planning process and the archaeological requirements according to UK law, we offer a worthwhile option via our business partner.

-On our ‘About Us’ page, you can see more about what has made us different over many years of experience, as well as information about each of our surveyors who are situated across the UK.
+On our ‘About Us’ page, you can see more about what has made us different over many years of experience, as well as information about each of our in-house surveyors who are situated across the UK.
+The archaeology team we refer to isn’t on any of our pages, but we can guarantee the same level of commitment and quality with the services they offer.
 Our approach ensures quality services to clients while acting as an insightful and effective arbiter between developers and local planning authorities.

 Archaeological Consultants

-For more information on the professionals we hire to carry out archaeological surveys, we have created a comprehensive explanation of our archaeology consultants in the section below:
+For more information on the professional team we outsource to for carrying out archaeological surveys, we have created a comprehensive explanation of the archaeology consultants in the section below:

 What Does an Archaeological Consultant Do?

-Also known as archaeologists, archaeological surveyors or heritage consultants, archaeological consultants are the professionals who undertake our archaeology services.
-Possessing qualifications in relevant course areas, advanced knowledge of archaeology and the planning process, and an understanding of the current standards and regulations from corresponding organisations within the archaeology industry, each archaeological surveyor we hire has the necessary skills to provide a quality service.
+Also known as archaeologists, archaeological surveyors or heritage consultants, archaeological consultants are the professionals who undertake archaeology services.
+Possessing qualifications in relevant course areas, advanced knowledge of archaeology and the planning process, and an understanding of the current standards and regulations from corresponding organisations within the archaeology industry, each archaeological surveyor we refer clients to has the necessary skills to provide a quality service.

 The primary roles of an archaeological consultant involve conducting archaeology surveys on development sites, analysing the specific plot of land for indications of archaeological importance, gauging next steps that will allow the project to move forward despite the presence of historic materials, maintaining establishing long-lasting relationships with existing clients and forming a solid rapport with new clients, appearing as witnesses for public inquiries, public outreach matters and watching briefs, and creating an archaeology report with all of the information needed to grant planning conditions.